 Be good to your bladder

 An analysis of seven studies — published in Cancer Epidemiology, Biomarkers & Prevention — showed that the higher the level of selenium, as measured in blood serum and toenails, the lower the risk of bladder cancer.
 Selenium had a significant protective effect mainly among women, which the researchers believe may result from gender-specific differences in this its accumulation and excretion.
-Several types of mushrooms are rich in this essential trace mineral: 100 grams of raw crimini have 47 percent of your daily needs, cooked shiitakes have 45 percent and raw white button have 17 percent.
+When it comes to mushroom nutrition, many types are rich in this essential trace mineral: 100 grams of raw crimini have 47 percent of your daily needs, cooked shiitakes have 45 percent and raw white button have 17 percent.

 Reishi mushrooms have been called ‘nature’s Xanax’ due to their ability to help us manage stress.
 According to 2011 research from Herbal Medicine, Biomolecular and Clinical Aspects, reishi can help ease insomnia and help us make the most of our waking hours.
 Reishi mushrooms aren't the type you sauté in a stir-fry.
 Instead you brew it into a tonic for a tea or cappuccino, like this Healing Reishi Cappuccino.

 If you’re trying to break the cycle of caffeine spike and then crash, try cordyceps, which have been growing in popularity as an adaptogen.
 Where coffee simply stimulates the nerves and adrenals, research from the Journal of Alternative Complementary Medicine showed that cordyceps helps people struggling with fatigue by increasing energy levels and physical endurance naturally – without the crash.